Saged Pear Butter

 1 large sprig fresh sage (approximately 15-18 leaves)

-1/2 pint mason jarsYields: approximately 1 & 1/2 pints
+Yield: approximately 1 & 1/2 pints

-1) peel pears, slice in half, core, and drop in a bowl of ice cold water with the lemon juice. this will keep them from discoloring.
+1) Peel pears, slice in half, core, and drop in a bowl of ice cold water with the lemon juice.
+This will keep them from discoloring.

-3) sauce the pears. you have choices; you can run them through a food mill, blend in a blender, or do as i did and use an immersion blender right in the pot.
+3) Sauce the pears.
+You have choices: you can run them through a food mill, blend in a blender, or do as I did and use an immersion blender right in the pot.

-6) boil, stirring frequently when it begins to thicken. it will take about 35-45 minutes to reach a spreadable thickness. you will know it’s done when you can glide your stirring spoon across the bottom of the pot and see the bottom for a second or two before the butter melts back over itself.
+6) Boil, stirring frequently when it begins to thicken.
+It will take about 35-45 minutes to reach a spreadable thickness.
+You will know it’s done when you can glide your stirring spoon across the bottom of the pot and see the bottom for a second or two before the butter melts back over itself.

-just when you begin to cook the sauce down you can prepare you canning pot and sterilize your jars.
+Just when you begin to cook the sauce down you can prepare you canning pot and sterilize your jars.

-7) once desired thickness is reached remove the sage sprig. you will have a lot of butter sticking to the sprig, make sure to shake it off over the pan so as not to lose any of that buttery goodness.
+7) Once desired thickness is reached, remove the sage sprig.
+You will have a lot of butter sticking to the sprig.
+Make sure to shake it off over the pan so as not to lose any of that buttery goodness.

-8) fill jars and process in a hot water bath for 5 minutes. store in a cool, dry place for up to one year.
+8) Fill jars and process in a hot water bath for 5 minutes.
+Store in a cool, dry place for up to one year.

 Latest Kitchen Guides